ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/misc/contributing.md

 * **Misc**: "Meta" documentation like coding conventions that doesn't directly relate to a feature or API.

-See [What to write (jacobian.org)](http://jacobian.org/writing/great-documentation/what-to-write/) for an excellent introduction to the different types of documentation.
+See [What to write (jacobian.org)](http://jacobian.org/writing/great-documentation/what-to-write/) for an excellent introduction to the different types of documentation, and [Producing OSS: "Documentation"](http://producingoss.com/en/getting-started.html#documentation) for good rules of thumb for documenting opensource software.

 ### Structure